 WHAT WE BELIEVE

 We are a Christian church seeking to have our beliefs and lives shaped by the Scriptures.
-As such, we stand in line with many ancient Christian confessions like the Apostle's and Nicene Creed.
+As such, we stand in line with many ancient Christian confessions like the Apostles' and Nicene creeds.
 Notably, we are also a reformed church meaning we embrace the doctrines of grace.

 Perhaps this doesn't mean a lot to you and you're looking for the basics of what we believe.
 We hope you will find the following essential beliefs helpful: